yoaocopy/OPT_Mentor_simple/README.md

   > ⚠️ The AI model does not work with Safe Exam Browser at present.
 - **Interactive Visualization**: Visual representation of Python program execution
 - **Live Editing Mode**: Real-time code editing and visualization
-- **Socratic AI hints**: Provide Socratic style hints instead of answers with the refined LLM model.
+- **Socratic AI hints**: Provide Socratic style hints instead of answers with the fine-tuned LLM model.

 ## Installation (Github Action)
 The pages are automaticly compiled with github action, and pushed to the [`gh-pages`](https://github.com/dive4dec/OPT_Mentor/tree/gh-pages) branch.
 Those compiled files will work with a web server.